Applying for Aid

 Financial Aid Notification (FAN) letters for admitted students with a valid FAFSA on file will be mailed beginning April 1.

-Spring transfer students who are seeking financial aid should file the Free Application for Federal Student Aid (FAFSA) and CSS PROFILE for the current year.
+Spring transfer students who are seeking financial aid should file the Free Application for Federal Student Aid (FAFSA) for the current year.

-Spring transfer students should file their FAFSA and CSS Profile by September 1 to ensure timely processing.
+Spring transfer students should file their FAFSA by September 1 to ensure timely processing.

-Students submitting a FAFSA and CSS PROFILE after December 1, will be considered for need-based aid on a funds available basis.
+Students submitting a FAFSA after December 1, will be considered for need-based aid on a funds available basis.

 Financial Aid Notification (FAN) letters for admitted spring transfer students with a valid FAFSA on file will be mailed on a rolling basis, beginning November 15.

-For undergraduate applicants, we frequently ask for additional documentation after we have reviewed the FAFSA and CSS PROFILE and mailed a Financial Aid Notification (FAN) letter.
+For all applicants, we frequently ask for additional documentation after we have reviewed the FAFSA and mailed a Financial Aid Award Letter.
+Additional documents will be request via a Missing Information Letter, email, and your to-do list in Cardinal Station.
 Your financial aid offer may be revised based on the additional documentation.